Trading card: Sports cards

 Many older sports cards (pre-1980) command a high price today; this is because they are hard to find, especially in good quality condition.
 This happened because many children used to place their cards in bicycle spokes, where the cards were easily damaged.
 Rookie cards of Hall of Fame sports stars can command thousands of dollars if they have been relatively well-preserved.

 In the 1980s, sports cards started to get produced in higher numbers, and collectors started to keep their cards in better condition as they became increasingly aware of their potential investment value.
 This trend continued well into the 1990s.
 This practice caused many of the cards manufactured during this era to stay low in value, due to their high numbers.

 The proliferation of cards saturated the market, and by the late 1990s, card companies began to produce scarcer versions of cards to keep many collectors interested.
 The latest trends in the hobby have been "game used memorabilia" cards, which usually feature a piece of a player's jersey worn in a real professional game; other memorabilia cards include pieces of bats, balls, hats, helmets, and floors.
 Authenticated autographs are also popular, as are "serially numbered" cards, which are produced in much smaller amounts than regular "base set cards".

 Autographs obtained by card manufacturers have become the most collected baseball cards in the hobby's history.
 This started in 1990 in baseball when Upper Deck randomly inserted autographs of Reggie Jackson into boxes.
 They are commonly referred to as "Certified Autographed Inserts" or "CAI's".
 Both the athlete's and card company's reputations are on the line if they do not personally sign these cards.
 This has created the most authentic autographs in existence.
 These cards all have some form of printed statements that the autographs are authentic, this way, no matter who owns the autograph there is no question of its authenticity.
-CAI's have branched out into autographs of famous actors, musicians, Presidents, and even Albert Einstein.
+CAI's have branched out into autographs of famous actors, musicians, presidents, and even Albert Einstein.
 Mostly these autographs are cut from flat items such as postcards, index cards, and plain paper.
 Then they are pasted onto cards.
 In 2001, a company called Playoff started obtaining autographs on stickers that are stuck on the cards instead of them actually signing the cards.
 There is strong opposition against these types of autographs because the players never even saw the cards that the stickers were affixed to.

-The competition among card companies to produce quality sports cards has been fierce.
-In 2005, the long-standing sports card producer Fleer went bankrupt and was bought out by Upper Deck.
-Not long after that, Donruss lost its MLB license.
-Currently, Topps is the official baseball card of the MLB.